 Explore what Buntzen Lake has to offer

-Buntzen Lake picnic areas, trails, beaches, and docks* are open.
+Buntzen Lake picnic areas, trails and beaches are open.
 We've implemented safety measures at our recreation sites and ask all visitors to:

 - Stay close to home and only visit recreation sites in your community.